Absence, illness and punctuality

 Lunch detentions: Students given a lunch detention are required to report to the Duty Prefect in the School Marshal’s Office at 1.00pm.
 Students will be assigned tasks, and must report back to the Duty Prefect at the end of lunch.

-Lunch and School Detentions are listed in the Daily Bulletin.
+Lunch and School Detentions are listed in the Daily Bulletin and the student timetable.

-Saturday detentions: These are given by the Deputy Principal Studies Director of Planning and Co-Curricular, Deputy Principal Studies or Principal for major breaches of school rules or repeated offences.
-They are conducted when necessary on Saturdays and each student must obtain his carer’s signature on the ‘Saturday Detention’ card that was issued by the Head of House.
-Students will be assigned work for the 3 hours.
+Saturday detentions: These are given by the Deputy Principal/Head of Senior School, Director of Planning and Co-Curricular, Deputy Principal/Director of Studies or Principal for major breaches of school rules or repeated offences.
+They are conducted when necessary on Saturdays and each student must obtain his parent’s signature on the ‘Saturday Detention’ card that was issued by the Head of House.
+Students will be assigned work for up to 3 hours.

 Care of Property and Equipment